8th Grade High School Planning Conferences at

-What Is an Individual Planning Conference and Why Is It Important?
+Why Is an High School Planning Conference and Why Is It Important?

-This is a 45-minute meeting between the student, their parent/guardian, and a school counselor to discuss future dreams, academic goals, and career plans.
-The purpose is to:
+This is a conference between students, parents/guardians, and a school counselor to discuss future dreams, academic goals, and career plans:

 • Build a positive and meaningful dialogue between home and school